CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 renderCounter(count)
 ```

-Note that this example is simplified compared to your `my-hotel` application, because some parts are split into separate files to keep the code clean.
+Note that this example is simplified compared to your `pokedex` application, because some parts are split into separate files to keep the code clean.
 You'll find the `ReactDOM.render` call in `index.js`

 This example isn't very useful yet as it doesn't do anything when clicking the button.
 Now let's listen for clicks on the button and increment the counter ([interactive version](https://stackblitz.com/edit/react-bssdkj)):